TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-migration-planningmigration.md

 Migrate many databases online, or offline

 In case you have considerable number of databases to migrate, consider using Data migration service as it automates this process for you allowing minimum downtime.
-The service needs to be configured to connect with your on-prem systems.
+The service needs to be configured to connect with your on-premises systems.

 1. Use [Data migration service](https://docs.microsoft.com/azure/dms/tutorial-sql-server-managed-instance-online) to run online migration of your databases following instructions provided.